cgjohnso/New_York_Hospital_Mortality_Analysis/README.md

 + How are patients arriving at facilities to be admitted?
 +

-What conditions are patients presenting with?
+What are the conditions that patients present with?
 + What are the discharge diagnoses for the patients?
 + What procedures are they having while admitted?
 + How sick are the patients?